 Peer-to-peer Lending/Investment Platforms: Instead of going to banks, many SMEs and individuals are now turning to peer-to-peer lending for funding.
 This includes crowdfunding.

-Digital Wallet: This is an electronic device carried by an individual which enables an individual to make payments and carry out other financial transactions.
+Digital Wallet: This is an electronic device carried by an individual that enables an individual to make payments and carry out other financial transactions.
 Things like health cards, driver’s license, loyalty cards, ID documents, etc, can be stored in the Digital Wallet.
 Examples are as below:

 - Android Pay – a type of digital wallet that can be used to store debit /credit card information and other types of information